libra/website/docs/my-first-transaction.md

 $ cargo run -p client --bin client -- -a ac.stable.aws.hlw3truzy4ls.com -p 80
 ```

-This command builds and runs the client, utilizing cargo (Rust’s package manager), and connects the client to a validator node on testnet:
+This command builds and runs the client utilizing cargo (Rust’s package manager) and connects the client to a validator node on testnet:

-* [ac.stable.aws.hlw3truzy4ls.com](http://ac.stable.aws.hlw3truzy4ls.com/) - is the hostname for the node running on testnet.
+* [ac.stable.aws.hlw3truzy4ls.com](http://ac.stable.aws.hlw3truzy4ls.com/) - Is the hostname for the node running on testnet.
-* 80 - is the port on which the client will communicate with the testnet.
+* 80 - Is the port on which the client will communicate with the testnet.

 Once the client connects to a node on testnet, you will see the following output.
 To quit the client at any time, use the `quit` command.